xventus/FRAM_MB85RS64/README.md

-# FRAM storage library for MB85RS64
+# FRAM storage library for MB85RS64 for ESP32 - IDF

 Small FRAM SPI driver and a tiny persistent store for storing POD structs with integrity and simple wear‑leveling.